jpgaviria2/gui-qml/doc/build-android.md

 If the build includes Qt, environment variables `ANDROID_SDK` and `ANDROID_NDK` need to be set as well but can otherwise be omitted.
 This is an example command for a default build with no disabled dependencies:

+Verify the location of Sdk and ndk on the computer, Android Studio might install on a different folder and environment variables need to be updated to match computer structure.

     ANDROID_SDK=/home/user/Android/Sdk ANDROID_NDK=/home/user/Android/Sdk/ndk-bundle make HOST=aarch64-linux-android ANDROID_API_LEVEL=28 ANDROID_TOOLCHAIN_BIN=/home/user/Android/Sdk/ndk-bundle/toolchains/llvm/prebuilt/linux-x86_64/bin